littleosbook/littleosbook/environment_and_booting.md

 project.
 This chapter will help you set up your development environment and booting a very small (and primitive) operating system.

-## Requirements
-In this book, we will assume that you are familiar with the C programming language and that you have some programming experience.
-It will be also be helpful if you have a basic understanding of assembly code.

 ## Tools

 ### The Easy Way
 The easiest way to get all the required tools is to use Ubuntu [@ubuntu] as your operating system.
-If you don't want to run Ubuntu natively on your computer, it works just as well running it using a virtual machine, for example in VirtualBox [@virtualbox].
+If you don't want to run Ubuntu natively on your computer, it works just as well running it using a virtual machine, for example VirtualBox [@virtualbox].

-The packages needed can then be installed by running:
+The packages needed can then be installed using `apt-get`:

 ~~~ {.bash}
     sudo apt-get install build-essential nasm genisoimage bochs bochs-x